victorres11/matchup-analytics/README.md

 ## Deployment

-This project is automatically deployed to GitHub Pages using GitHub Actions.
-The deployment workflow:
+This project is deployed to GitHub Pages using **branch deployment**:

-1. Triggers on pushes to the main branch
-2. Builds and deploys the application from the `dist/` folder
+1. **Configure GitHub Pages** in your repository settings:
+   - Go to Settings → Pages
+   - Source: Select "Deploy from a branch"
+   - Branch: Select "main"
+   - Folder: Select "/ (root)"
+   - Click "Save"

+2. **Automatic deployment**: Every time you push to the main branch, GitHub Pages automatically deploys your site

-3. Makes the site available at: https://victorres11.github.io/matchup-analytics/
+3. **Site URL**: Your site will be available at: https://victorres11.github.io/matchup-analytics/

 ## Local Development